simon-anders/htseq/trunk/doc/counting.rst

 is not in the dictionary, the record is stored in the dictionary to wait for its partner to come along.
 As long as mated records are not too far from each other in the file, the dictionary will only contain a manageable number of records.
 Only if reads are often very far from each other (e.g., because the file was not sorted by position), the dictionary might become too large to fit into memory.

-HTSeq offers this manner of pairing up alignment records in the function ...
-[TODO: Describe Paul's function].
+HTSeq offers this manner of pairing up alignment records in the function :func:`pair_SAM_alignment_with_buffer`, which can be used in the same manner as :func:`pair_SAM_alignment`, but takes one optional additional argument, the maximum size of the buffer (by default, 3 million).